 (6) The regulations or the conciliation rules may prevent specified persons, or persons of a specified class, from representing a party.

-[Section 182S inserted by No. 31 of 2011 s.
+[Section 182S inserted: No. 31 of 2011 s.
 6.]

 182T.
 Litigation guardians, rules about

 (1) The conciliation rules may provide that, if a child is a party to a dispute, the conciliation officer may appoint a litigation guardian to act on the child’s behalf.